Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Continuous Phase Transitions

 where $S$ denotes a susceptible individual and $I$ denotes an infected one.
 The first channel in Eq.~(\ref{channels-cp}) is an autocatalytic reaction representing contamination, with propensity $k_1 = \lambda$.
-The second channel is spontaneous recovery, with propensity $k_2 = 1$.
-The dynamic behavior of the model is described by the infected concentration $\rho = N_I/N$, where the system size is $N = N_S + N_I$.
+The second channel describes spontaneous recovery, with propensity $k_2 = 1$.
+The dynamic behavior of the model is characterized by the infected concentration $\rho = N_I/N$, where the system size is $N = N_S + N_I$.
 Note that $\rho=0$ is an absorbing state.